 Gabby Loomis-Amrhein is a Sustainable Land Manager and Naturalist at Agraria.
 She is a long time resident of Yellow Springs, Ohio.
 Gabby has years of work experience in small scale farming and sustainable design and construction, and is an avid birdwatcher and all around avian enthusiast.
 Gabby strongly believes that the struggle for ecological and social justice go hand in hand and that the farm at Community Solutions provides unique opportunities to put these beliefs into practice.

-David Diamond has been the Media Coordinator at Community Solutions.
+David Diamond is the Media and Education Coordinator at Community Solutions.
 He manages the day-to-day aspects of the organization’s electronic outreach and educational programming, and helps shape its educational mission.
-Before joining Community Solutions, David was a trumpet player in the U.S. Air Force Bands for 13 years, traveling the world and playing all styles of music.
-He also did many other types of work for the bands—everything from managing money to arranging music and updating the website.
+Before joining Community Solutions, David was a trumpet player in the U.S. Air Force Band program.
+Besides playing the trumpet, he also did many other types of work for the bands—everything from managing money to arranging music and updating the website.
 During this time, David enjoyed volunteering for sustainability-related activities at the First Unitarian Church of Honolulu.
 He is very excited to be working in a job that reflects these interests!
 David lives in Yellow Springs with his family, and enjoys riding his bike around here and there to try and keep up with his family’s many activities.